Personalised care and support for people living with dementia

 We understand that people with dementia will always be happier in their own homes supported by a community of friendly and professional care and support that is tailored to their needs.

-Our dementia care at home programmes are designed to provide a range of services from personal care to nursing care in the latter stages of the disease.
-We will help support you, or your loved one, with managing challenging behaviours caused by dementia, understand how people with dementia suffer with depression and loneliness, and help stimulate positive memories through talking therapies and interactive technology.
+Our dementia care at home programmes are designed to provide a range of services from personal care to nursing care .
+We will help support you, or your loved one, with managing challenging behaviours caused by dementia, understand how people with dementia suffer with depression and loneliness, and help stimulate positive memories.

 Dementia care at home for us is support and care for the whole person.
 Please contact us to learn how we can support you and your loved one.